nathangarcia88/optimistic_greedy_bandit/README.md

     Update the Q-value for the action using the reward
 ```

+The psuedo code is essentially the same as the simple epsilon greedy bandit except for the key difference in qinitial for all actions.
+This qinitial value determines how long the algorithm will be uber greedy in the beginning.

 ## Example Code
 ![Alt text](example.png)

+In this instance, you can change the size of the testbed, alpha value, qinitial, qstar, number of steps per run and number of reps per run when you input the optimistic_greedy function from opt_greedy_bandit_code.
+A key thing to note is that there are many different parameters so it is important to have a plan of which parameters we want to tune.
+Most of the time we will likely want to tune q-initial because that is the knob that allows to be explore more or less.
+The number of steps per run and number of reps per run highly impact the accuracy/smoothness of the experiment.
+But it will also add to the computational complexity.
+A good rule of thumb is to tune with smaller numbers then for final solutions add more steps and reps for a more accurate result.

 ## Visualization or Animation
 ![Alt text](opt1.png)